Meals on Wheels

 Senior LinkAge Line is a free, statewide telephone information and assistance service which makes it easy for older adults and their families to find community services.
 Senior LinkAge Line staff members have special knowledge in the areas of Medicare, prescription drug expense assistance, long-term care insurance, caregiver issues, and support for grandparents raising grandchildren.
 Live help is available by phone from to weekdays.
 Messages can be left 24 hours a day.
 Call 1-800-333-2433 or email firstname.lastname@example.org.

-Store to Door is a non-profit organization that shops for and delivers groceries to home bound seniors who live independently in the seven-county metro area.
+Help At Your Door is a non-profit organization that has a Store to Dore Program where they shop for and deliver groceries to home bound seniors and people with disabilities who live independently in the seven-county metro area.
 Seniors call and order groceries and pay for the groceries and delivery charge (determined by income and household size) by check, credit/debit card, or EBT card.
+They also provide home support and transportation services, learn more.

 NAPS is the name for the Commodity Supplemental Food Program (CSFP).
 With NAPS, qualifying older Minnesota adults receive a free, USDA supplemental food package every month.
 Each package includes a nutritious balance of shelf-stable foods, plus reduced fat cheese.
 A typical monthly food package is valued at about 455 and includes canned fruits and vegetables, juice, dry and shelf stable milk, American cheese, canned meat, peanut butter, or dried beans, cereal, rice or pasta.